 Several layers of the substation design must be integrated throughout the design process.
 Starting with the pilot scheme report and bus configuration report, we build on those concepts to create a more detailed layout and protection report.
-We can then compile those deliverables into a one-line diagram and a PSCAD simulation.
+We then compile those deliverables into a one-line diagram and a PSCAD simulation.
+For PSCAD simulations integrating the relays required building out additional logic as the relays provided did not have features built in to allow for coordination of multiple relay and piloting schemes needed to simulate a full substation.